youzhaozhao/SelfCheckGPT-Replication-Extension/README.md

 ### 1. 📊 Full Reproduction of SelfCheckGPT

 We replicated all five methods (BERTScore, NLI, MQAG, Ngram, Prompt) on the original WikiBio dataset.
-Results closely match the original paper, with **NLI and MQAG even outperforming** the reported numbers.
+Results closely match the original paper, with NLI and MQAG achieving slightly higher scores than those reported in the original paper under our experimental setup.

 | Method          | Reproduced (NonFact AUC‑PR) | Original (NonFact AUC‑PR) |
 |-----------------|-----------------------------|---------------------------|